joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 # Why

 * Waste in software: context switching, blockers, queues of work
-* Don't want to bother people, start a new thing
 * Better software: minimal amount of code required.
 One person to keep the quality.
 * Getting things done, with high quality using the diversity of your team.